New York DMV Overhauls Point System with Tougher Penalties for Drivers

 No Comments

 The New York DMV published sweeping changes to the point system on November 6, 2024, marking one of the most significant overhauls in decades.
 These changes impact how points are assessed, the penalties for violations, and the rules for suspensions and license restoration.
 Drivers convicted of DWI offenses now face 11 points, and offenses like speeding in construction zones now carry 8 points, regardless of the speed, making it easier to lose driving privileges and harder to restore them.
+The reforms also raise the penalty for passing a stopped school bus to eight points, and drivers who accumulate four or more alcohol‑ or drug‑related convictions will now face permanent license revocation.

 These updates are not only extensive but, in some cases, unclear.
 Questions remain about how certain aspects of the new system will be implemented, particularly with regard to the look-back period and administrative processes.
 Rosenblum Law is closely monitoring updates, cases, and studies on the changes to ensure drivers are fully informed and prepared to defend their licenses.